 Similarly, post-traumatic stress disorder also affects the amygdala of the brain.
 After facing any stressful situation, adrenaline is released in the body which then imprints the memory on the amygdala.
 Most of the time, the functioning of the amygdala gets altered.

-Can complex ptsd cause memory loss?
+Can complex PTSD cause memory loss?

-A lot of people always remain curious to know what can post-traumatic stress cause memory loss.
+A lot of people always remain curious to know if post-traumatic stress can cause memory loss.
 Complex post-traumatic stress disorder is a condition in which a person experiences additional symptoms along with the common symptoms of PTSD and memory loss.
 Moreover, aggression and hostile behavior are the most common additional symptoms of complex post-traumatic stress disorder.
 Affected individuals get to engage in avoidance behaviors consciously or unconsciously.
 Their main goal is to eradicate their intrusive thoughts or memories.

 Disruption of sleep cycles